-NOTE: As of April 1, 2014 If you do not wish to prorate tuition for flat rate classes, such as those billed sessionly-- you can check the option to "Disable proration for blackout dates" which will charge the full tuition rate, but drop the blackout dates from the number of total days counted over a billing period (increasing the daily rate calculation of the remaining days the class takes place to make up for the difference.)
+Note: If you do not wish to prorate tuition for flat rate classes, such as those billed sessionly, you can check the option to "Disable proration for blackout dates" which will charge the full tuition rate, but drop the blackout dates from the number of total days counted over a billing period (increasing the daily rate calculation of the remaining days the class takes place to make up for the difference).

 Setting Up Blackout Dates

-Click the create new button to create a new blackout schedule.
-This opens the window seen to the right here.
+- Click the create new button to create a new blackout schedule.
+This opens the window seen here.

 Attach to Applicable Programs